 10. What Brand of Dental Implants Does The Dentist Use?

-The fact is that very few dental implant companies have been researching the science of dental implants for over 20 years, and most copycat companies that are manufacturing cheap, low-quality knock-off implants, marketed to dentists as a low-cost option.
+The fact is that very few dental implant companies have been researching the science of dental implants for over 20 years, and most copycat companies that are manufacturing low-quality knock-off implants, market to dentists as a low-cost option.
 Ask yourself: Do you want an implant from a company that promotes being the low cost leader?
 Or would you want to go with dental implants that are from a worldwide leading company with 20 years of research and science?
 Better yet, ask your dentist!
 Beware of them saying: “Brand x is “just as good!” because it’s not.

 10.5.
 Do You Trust Your Dentist To Do The Right Thing & Do The Thing Right?

 Keep this in mind: the decisions that you make today will affect you for the rest of your life so make them carefully – if you are making your decisions mainly based on the costs involved and if you decide to compromise and take a short-cut you may just get what you pay for.
 So, think about this: If you think you can’t afford to do it right the first time how will you be able to afford to do it over?
 It is very costly to try to recover from treatment that has not gone right and when that happens it will cost you 2 to 3 times more than had you done it right the first time.
 Remember, this is not a toaster from Amazon.
 This is a professional surgical service being performed on your body that you want to last for decades.
 Learn more about the costs of dental implants.